 The camshaft position sensor is a crucial part of the engine management which ensures that the engine runs smoothly.
 The sensor is responsible for collecting information about the car’s camshaft speed and send it to the Engine Control Module (ECM).
 This data is used to determine the ignition timing and fuel injection timing.

-If the camshaft sensor fails, the engine suffers as well causing problems with acceleration, fuel efficiency, ignition problems and more.
+If the camshaft sensor fails, the engine suffers as well as causing problems with acceleration, fuel efficiency, ignition problems and more.
 In this article, we will look at some common symptoms which will help you determine if your car’s camshaft position sensor has failed or is faulty.

 Camshaft Position Sensor Symptoms